DMartinez2560/dmartinez2560.github.io/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+Image segmentation is the task of identifying individual objects in the image based on many factors such as their class, occurrence, and whether they belong to the foreground and background.
+For example, semantic segmentation clusters object into groups without individual groups while object detection identifies the individual classes that objects belong to.
+Our project explores the problem of instance segmentation, which combines object detection and semantic segmentation for foreground objects.
+Instance segmentation provides us with a lot ofsubstantial information – which class each object belongs to, too, how many instances of each class are in the scene, and where each object is in the image.
+The diverse range of information that instance segmentation provides  thus makes the task a challenging research problem to solve.

 ```markdown
 Syntax highlighted code block